Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

 - breastfeeding mothers

-- people with chronic diseases (high blood pressure, diabetes, heart, kidney, or respiratory disease, thyroid disorders, etc.)
+- people living with a chronic disease (high blood pressure, diabetes, heart, kidney, or respiratory disease, a thyroid disorder, etc.)

 - the elderly

 Here is some advice intended for optimal and safe use of OTCs:

 - Always follow the dosage and other instructions provided by the manufacturer or pharmacist.

 - If the OTC drug is intended for use in a baby or a child, ask your pharmacist to calculate the dose based on the child's age and/or weight.
 Packaging instructions may not always be accurate.